aat52/UMD-INFM605/Project/FinalProject.md

 • An explainer-style video (~5-8 minutes length for final video cut) that gives a highly visual, succinct overview of the topic.
 I would only suggest doing this if you have video editing experience because my expectations of the quality will be high.
 A short report (1000-1500 words) should accompany the video and provide an overview on the topic (including references).

 ### Score: 20/20
+### Feedback:
+Well done!
+Well researched and thoughtful submission.
+You met all of the requirements of this assignment.